 There is only one correct way to measure the effect of policy changes on inequality.
 You must calculate the change in lifetime consumption for same age cohorts, taking into account all taxes and all entitlement programs.
 The only two economists in the entire country who are able to do this kind of calculation are Alan Auerbach and Lawrence Kotlikoff.
 Their technical papers are at the NBER Working Paper web site.
 A lay description is at the Goodman Institute web site.

-Auerbach and Kotlikoff analyzed the House proposal last spring and found virtually no change in progressivity from the proposal.
-Subsequent variations in the proposal have not changed that judgement.
+Auerbach and Kotlikoff have completed their final analysis of the tax reform bill and found virtually no change in progressivity from the proposal.
+All income groups gain in roughly the same proportion.

 Why Tax Reform Needs Defending – Even Now

 Ben Stein is the son of a famous economist.
 He studied taxes as an economics major and in law school.
 He has never voted for a Democrat.
-Yet he told Fox News viewers last month, that he didn’t understand the Republican tax bill – at all.
+Yet he told Fox News viewers that he didn’t understand the Republican tax bill – at all.
 Robert Crandall is former CEO of American airlines.
 His name is almost synonymous with “corporate America.”
-Yet in an editorial last month, he said tax reform is a giveaway to the rich that won’t help workers.
+Yet in an editorial, he said tax reform is a giveaway to the rich that won’t help workers.

-As these examples show, supporters of tax reform have done a terrible of of communicating with people who should be their friends and allies.
-Millions of dollars were spent on TV ads and door to door canvasing – to no avail, if the opinion polls are to be believed.
-Almost nothing was spent on the “think tank task” of communicating with serious people.
+As these examples show, supporters of tax reform have done a terrible of communicating with people who should be their friends and allies.